SyncopatedStudio/.github/profile/README.md

 a Linux distribution intended for Audio Engineering and Open Music[^1] production within an collective studio ecosystem.

-a fork of [ArchLabs](https://archlabslinux.com) Syncopated adds to it a selection of some reasonably interesting FOSS applications intended for Musicians, Composers, Audio Engineers and Tinkerers alike.
+Syncopated is a fork of [ArchLabs](https://archlabslinux.com) which adds to it a selection of some reasonably interesting FOSS applications intended for Musicians, Composers, Audio Engineers and Tinkerers alike.